patztablook22/patztablook22.github.io/_posts/2023-05-19-rings-modules-galois.markdown

 \\( (R, +) \\) is an Abelian group, \\( (R, \\cdot) \\) is a commutative monoid,
 and the two satisfy mutually distributive laws.
-An \\( R \\)-module is an Abelian group tied to a scalar multiplication ring \\( R \\), satisfying mutual additive distributivite laws and multiplicative compatibility.
+An \\( R \\)-module is an Abelian group tied to a scalar multiplication ring \\( R \\), satisfying mutual distributivite laws and multiplicative compatibility.

 The coursework followed up on the
 [previous one]({% post_url 2023-03-13-rings-and-ideals%})